cadet/CADET-Core/doc/modelling/crystallization/aggregation.rst

 which identifies the change of particle count within a volume interval :math:`[k_vx^3, k_vx^3+d(k_vx^3)]` with the change of particle count within a size interval :math:`[x,x+dx]`.

-Size-based binary aggregation is governed by the integro-differential equation
+Size-based binary aggregation is governed by the Smoluchowski coagulation equation

 .. math::
     :label: AggregationSizeBased